PVDoriginal/firefly/README.md

 https://github.com/user-attachments/assets/1984ef2a-0edd-4a40-93cb-a901057a9b74

+> Credit for the characters and assets to [Kimberly](https://github.com/Kaircha) and her upcoming game!

 Here's the same game but with light banding and hard shadows:

 https://github.com/user-attachments/assets/6118f75e-b797-41bb-998e-381dc9d84cb9

+> Credit for the characters and assets to [Kimberly](https://github.com/Kaircha) and her upcoming game!

 And here is a video of the [shapes examples](https://github.com/PVDoriginal/firefly/blob/main/examples/shapes.rs).

 https://github.com/user-attachments/assets/387799ba-7834-4fb6-9dbb-52f038c1ab0b

-> Credit for the characters and assets to [Kimberly](https://github.com/Kaircha) and her upcoming game!

 ## Usage
 To use this crate, simply run `cargo add bevy_firefly` or add firefly to your Cargo.toml file.